 - Launch the Shortcuts app on your iPhone or iPad (if you don't have it installed, make sure to download it first).

 - Tap the New Shortcut button (+) in the top right.

-Tap Choose in the scripting prompt and tap the app you want to launch.
+- Tap App and select the app you want the shortcut to open.

 - Tap the text field to give your Home Screen shortcut a name.

 - Tap the icon to bring up a menu.

 - Locate and select the custom app icon that you want to use.

 - Your custom app icon will now appear on the Home Screen, but you're not done quite yet.